plotly/graphing-library-docs/_posts/plotly_js/README.md

    - use `var config = {mapboxAccessToken: "your access token"};` if your chart requires Mapbox authentication. `"your access token` will replaced by Plotly's private token at build time.
 In development mode, you will need to create a `_data/mapboxtoken.yml` file and paste Plotly's non-URL restricted Mapbox key into it.
 This is available in 1Password.

 ## Make a Pull Request
   - Ready for your changes to be reviewed?
-Make a pull request against the `master` branch!
+Make a pull request!

     - Create a feature branch and use `git status` to list changed files.
     ```